OrchardCMS/OrchardDoc/Documentation/Adding-custom-settings.markdown

     }

-And in almost all cases it will be exactly like that.
-There are two things we've done here:
+In most cases its just that simple:

-1. Adding an activating filter, which will tell Orchard to which of the existing content types our **ShareBarSettingsPart** should be attached to.
-Site is also a content type, so we attach the part to it. **Basically, this is the point that differentiates the ordinary content parts from site settings.**
+1. Add an activating filter.
+Tells Orchard which of the existing Content Types our **ShareBarSettingsPart** should be attached to.
+Because **Site** is also a Content Type, we can attach our part to it. **Basically, this is the point that differentiates the ordinary content parts from site settings.**
-2. Adding the storage filter to register our settings repository, which will be storing records in the database.
+2. Add the storage filter to register our settings repository - required because we want to be storing records in the database.

-So we've got one thing left - the .cshtml shape file with HTML markup - and we're done.
+So if the above handler can be thought of as a 'controller' the obvious next step is creating the 'view'.
+Orchard's term is 'shape' and is nothing more than a .cshtml file that combines HTML markup with razor's ability to render database elements.
 First, you have to create a .cshtml file under `/Views/EditorTemplates/Parts/`.
 This file, as the [naming convention](Accessing-and-rendering-shapes) forces us, should be named `Share.Settings.cshtml`.